AusDTO/WoAG-Analytics/README.md

-# DTO Developed Splunk Addons
+# DTO Analytics capability

-This repo includes two addons developed by the DTO as part of the Australian Government Whole of Government Service Analytics program.
-See the directories for each addon to view their respective readmes.
+This repo contains the code used in the Whole of Australian Government Analytics capability.